charlesbrandt/public/web/analytics.md

 https://matomo.org/docs/google-analytics-importer/

 ## Open Web Analytics

-Leaning toward Open Web Analytics.
+I previously had some difficulty getting the client to work in a vue context.
+Maybe it didn't need to be integrated with vue?

 Their Heatmap feature is not a premium paid add-on.

 However, I had difficulty getting their agent to work within a vue-based application.